crsmithdev/goenv/README.md

 $ . local/bin/activate
 ```

-Packages installed with `go get` will now be installed in the `local` diretory.
+Packages installed with `go get` will now be installed in the `local` directory.

 Deactivate the goenv: